 THEATRICAL THROWBACK THURSDAY: Elaine Stritch Gets Juicy

-Today we are turning back the hands of time in viewing an unearthed piece of theatre history featuring the TV debut of Tony Award-winning legend Elaine Stritch singing and selling up a storm in honor of her passing last week at the age of 89.
+Today we are turning back the hands of time in viewing an unearthed piece of theatre history featuring the TV debut of Tony Award-winning legend Elaine Stritch singing and selling up a storm.

 I'll Drink To That

-Legendary leading lady Elaine Stritch may have been known around the world for her unmistakable and incomparable take on the Stephen Sondheim standard "The Ladies Who Lunch" from COMPANY, but long before Stritch sang the unforgettable "I'll drink to that" libation line in that sensational showstopper she sold her juicy wares in a different live medium - television.
+Legendary leading lady Elaine Stritch may be known around the world for her unmistakable and incomparable take on the Stephen Sondheim standard "The Ladies Who Lunch" from COMPANY, but long before Stritch sang the unforgettable "I'll drink to that" line in that sensational showstopper she sold her wares in a different live medium - television.

 Yes, indeed.
 In the early days of television, which was routinely broadcast live during the 1950s and 1960s - including all commercials - a young, rising star by the name of Elaine Stritch made her debut in 1951 singing a catchy jingle hocking a much softer beverage than the hard stuff she gamely glugged in COMPANY byway of promoting orange and grapefruit juice concentrate on THE DOODLES WEAVER SHOW, which was a variety show that ran on NBC at the time as a summer replacement for popular - and fondly remembered - Sid Caesar variety series YOUR SHOW OF SHOWS.

 "And now we take to you to a typical American supermarket in Orange...," wink-wink, "New Jersey."
 Thus goes the winking introduction for the live advertisement of Florida Orange Juice featuring Ms. Stritch, as emceed by the amiable host of the program himself (real name: Winstead Sheffield Glenndenning Dixon Weaver).